carpentries-incubator/jekyll-pages-novice/_episodes/03-github-pages.md

-[GitHub Pages](https://docs.github.com/en/github/working-with-github-pages/about-github-pages) is a free website hosting service by GitHub that takes files (Markdown, HTML, CSS, JavaScript, etc.) from your GitHub repository which is configured as a website, optionally runs the files through a build process, combines them and publishes them as a website or a Web page.
+[GitHub Pages](https://docs.github.com/en/github/working-with-github-pages/about-github-pages) is a free website hosting service by GitHub that takes files (Markdown, HTML, CSS, JavaScript, etc.) from your GitHub repository which is configured as a website, optionally runs the files through a build process, combines them and publishes them as a website.
 Any changes you do to the files in your website's GitHub repository will be rendered live in the website.